About Robyn's Web Pages

 In 2008, I set up two saltwater nano reefs of 6 and 12 gallons.

 As for my ponds, it all started with a trip to the local park in the summer of 1996.
 There in a drainage ditch were some tadpoles.
 I thought, "It'd be neat if I took some home and watched them morph into frogs."
 So, we caught them.
 After looking for a suitable container, I found an old plastic kiddie pool.
 There the tadpoles, snails, insects, and weeds I had collected thrived in partial shade.
 The tadpoles were gray tree frogs and soon left.
 At some point, I bought two comet goldfish and put them in.
 I cannot recall why I did that now since it seems dumb.
 [Jack and Jill moved to my large pond in 1997 and grew to 14" before the heron got them.]
 Of course, we know you cannot keep goldfish in a kiddie pool year round.
 It would freeze.
 I searched far and wide for something cheap (I was unemployed).
 After finding a 50 gallon rubbermaid tub and sealing the hand holes with silicon, we buried it.
 Soon, an electrical outlet was put in and voila my first pond!
 That winter I researched ponds and local businesses that could build me one.
 By the following spring, I had made a deal with a local landscaper, and my 1800 gallon pond was installed in May, 1997.
 Extra liner was made into a tiny pond that Fall, and in 1998 I could not resist a few tub ponds.
 In 1999, a 50 gallon lotus tub was buried.
 We then replaced the old collapsing 50 gallon rubbermaid tub with a 153 gallon liner pond.
 A true ponder cannot stop at a single pond!
 Oh, and I forgot the 20 gallon basement pond (for the tropical plants and pond white cloud mountain minnows during the winter), making seven ponds!
 Oh, and the two gallon pot pond so sometimes, I have eight ponds!
 Make that nine if you include the new 20 gallon mosaic pond I got on 9/13/02.
 In 2008, I got a 50 gallon Rubbermaid stock tank to use as an indoor pond in the winter instead of the 20 gallon tub pond.
+In 2012, I built a new small 30 gallon liner pond and removed the 16 gallon liner pond.
+See this list for information on all of my past and present ponds.

 My pond web pages were such a hit that I started a free pond e-newsletter and turned the pages into a book!